SSD Data Recovery Cost

 Why Does SSD Recovery Require Board-Level Repair?

-Modern SSD controllers use AES-256 hardware encryption with keys permanently fused to the controller silicon.
+Modern SSD controllers use AES-256 hardware encryption with keys generated on and permanently bound to the original controller.
 When the controller fails, the NAND flash contains only encrypted ciphertext.
 Removing the NAND chips and reading them directly yields unreadable data.
 The only path to the original encryption keys is reviving the failed controller.

 That means: